-That deductive and inductive inferences face similar epistemological problems is also indicated by the similarities between the problem of induction and Kripke's rule-following paradox.
+That deductive and inductive inferences face similar epistemological problems is also indicated by the similarities between the problem of induction and Kripke's rule-following paradox8.
 The rule-following paradox is that the available evidence that involves past uses and disposition of future uses of addition are not enough to justify the use of the addition function, because this function holds for numbers of any size, but our uses and dispositions to use are finite.
 This difficult is similar to the problem of induction because it's not clear how we can justify all potential uses of induction from a limited sample.
-Wittgenstein himself, which lay the philosophical groundwork for discussion about rule-following, observed that we grasp the meaning of a word when we hear it: "we grasp it in a flash, and what we grasp in this way is surely something different from the 'use' which is extended in time" (1981, §138).
+Wittgenstein himself, which lay the philosophical groundwork for discussion about rule-following, observed that we grasp the meaning of a word when we hear it: 'we grasp it in a flash, and what we grasp in this way is surely something different from the 'use' which is extended in time' (1953, §138).
 But this means that rule-following and meaning, just like induction, require an intuitive grasp of the essential traits that determine the nature of something.
 Kripke dismissed this approach to the problem, but it is clear that the problems are connected.

-&lt;sup>8 The rule-following paradox is presented in Kripke (1982).
-The paradox was inspired by the new riddle of induction presented in Goodman (1954, chapters 3 and 4).
+8 The rule-following paradox is presented in Kripke (1982).
+The paradox was inspired by Wittgenstein's (1953, §201) observation that 'no course of action could be determined by a rule, because any course of action can be made out to accord with the rule' and the new riddle of induction presented by Goodman (1954, chapters 3 and 4).